 Oils to Avoid: Heavy, Comedogenic & Potential Irritants

-Powerful essential oils, such as peppermint, clove or those with added fragrances, should be avoided until skin is fully healed after surgery.
+Powerful essential oils, such as peppermint, clove or those with added fragrances, should be avoided until the skin is fully healed after surgery.

 How to Apply Oil Properly After a Hair Transplant